-ITV's This Morning show recently hosted travel expert, Simon Calder, who spoke about the security of package holidays specifically, and that by booking elements together rather than separately, if your holiday can't be provided, you'll get your money back much more easily.
+Earlier this year ITV's This Morning show hosted travel expert, Simon Calder, who spoke about the security of package holidays specifically, and that by booking elements together rather than separately, if your holiday can't be provided, you'll get your money back much more easily.
 "I would have no hesitation booking a package holiday," Calder said.
 "The worst that will happen is you will get your money back."

 It is important, however, to check when your passport was renewed.
 If you renewed your 10-year adult passport before it expired, extra months may have been added to your new passport’s expiry date.
 These extra months over 10 years will not count towards the 6 months that must be remaining.
 The UK Government has published a website tool to check the validity of your passport under these rules.

 You may wish to renew your passport sooner rather than later, in order to ensure you have it in time for your holiday or travel plans and you can renew your passport online or by going to a Post Office with a Check and Send service.
 Full details on renewing your passport can be found here.